ethereumproject/go-ethereum/README.md

 ```

 The above fields should be fine for most purposes, although we'd recommend changing the `nonce` to some random value so you prevent unknown remote nodes from being able to connect to you.

-If you'd like to pre-fund some accounts for easier testing, you can populate the `alloc` field with account configs:
+If you'd like to pre-fund some accounts for easier testing, you can populate the `alloc` field with account balances:

 ```json
 "alloc": {